 MACROECONOMY

-Long term interest rates are projected to be higher under the baseline model.
+Long term interest rates are higher under the baseline forecast.
 This is driven by higher inflation and expansionary fiscal policy.
 The effect of higher long term rates is a slowdown in the housing sector.

-Monetary policy, as measured by the federal funds rate, is forecast to ease moderately in the near term under the baseline model.
+Monetary policy, as measured by the federal funds rate, is forecast to remain steady in the near term under the baseline forecast.
 However, it pivots to a restrictive policy path as inflation begins to exceed 3.25%/year by 2028.
-In contrast, the consensus outlook suggests monetary policy will ease through 2030.

-Under the baseline model forecast, the federal debt expands to 123% of GDP by 2030, while annual federal deficits average 5% of GDP over the next five years.
+Under the baseline forecast, the total federal debt expands to 124% of GDP by 2030, while annual federal deficits remain above 5% of GDP.
+This fiscal expansion is the primary source of inflation in the baseline forecast.

-Higher mortgage rates forecast under the baseline model lead to lower annual housing starts and lower domestic consumption of wood products typically used for home construction (including lumber, plywood, LVL, and OSB) compared to modeled consumption under the consensus macroeconomic outlook.
+Higher mortgage rates forecast under the baseline forecast lead to lower annual housing starts and lower domestic consumption of wood products typically used for home construction (including lumber, plywood, LVL, and OSB) compared to modeled consumption under the median outlook.
 The consumption of these products is especially sensitive to a higher inflation, higher mortgage rate environment.

 Hardwood sawnwood consumption is measured to be less sensitive to GDP growth and inflation compared to softwood sawnwood consumption.

-The housing slowdown projected under the baseline model yields a 2.1%/year decline in softwood sawnwood prices and a 2.1%/year decline in plywood/veneer prices through 2030.
+The housing slowdown projected under the baseline forecast yields a 4.5%/year decline in softwood sawnwood prices and a 2.3%/year decline in plywood/veneer prices through 2030.

-Lower mortgage rates and greater annual housing starts under the consensus outlook raise the prices of softwood lumber, hardwood lumber, and plywood (relative to the baseline model forecast).
+Lower mortgage rates and greater annual housing starts under the median outlook raise the prices of softwood lumber, hardwood lumber, and plywood (relative to the baseline forecast).

-Despite a slower housing sector under the baseline model, millwork prices are still projected to expand due to a higher sensitivity to rising manufacturing prices.
+Despite a slower housing sector under the baseline forecast, millwork prices and hardwood lumber prices are still projected to expand due to a higher sensitivity to rising manufacturing prices and limited capacity expansion.

-Under the baseline model, 47% of forecasted softwood sawnwood consumption in 2026 is lower than it was in 2024 (which is the last year of observable data available from FAOSTAT).
-By 2030, 68% of forecasted consumption is lower than it was in 2024 (however, it is only 23% under the consensus outlook).
+Under the baseline forecast, 42% of simulated softwood sawnwood consumption in 2026 is lower than it was in 2024 (which is the last year of observable data available from FAOSTAT).
+By 2030, 59% of simulated consumption is lower than it was in 2024 (however, it is only 25% under the median outlook).

-Under the baseline model, 67% of forecasted softwood lumber prices are lower in 2026 than they were in 2025.
-By 2030 this percentage is 74% (however it is only 62% under the consensus macroeconomic outlook).
+Under the baseline forecast, 77% of simulated softwood lumber prices are lower in 2026 than they were in 2025.
+By 2030 this percentage is 88% (however it is only 74% under the median outlook).

-A high estimated sensitivity to general price inflation pushes the hardboard, fiberboard, and particleboard price index higher by 2030 under the baseline model.
+A high estimated sensitivity to general price inflation pushes the hardboard, fiberboard, and particleboard price index higher by 2030 under the baseline forecast.

-Annual packaging consumption is modeled to increase at a slower pace of 0.5%/year through 2030 under the baseline model, but expands 1.2%/year under the consensus macroeconomic outlook.
+Annual packaging consumption is modeled to increase at a slower pace of 0.7%/year through 2030 under the baseline forecast, but expands 1.1%/year under the median outlook.

-Paperboard prices are forecast to decrease 0.2%/year through 2030 under the baseline model as a higher unemployment rate weighs on demand growth.
-Paperboard prices are modeled to grow by 0.3%/year under the consensus macroeconomic outlook.
+Paperboard prices are forecast to decrease 0.3%/year through 2030 under the baseline forecast as a higher unemployment rate weighs on demand growth.
+Paperboard prices are modeled to grow by 0.3%/year under the median outlook.
 Supply expansions outweigh demand increases under the baseline forecast, leading to greater annual consumption of packaging and paperboard products, but lower prices.

-Newsprint consumption is forecast to be remain flat around 0.8 to 0.9 million tonnes/year under both the baseline model forecast and the consensus outlook.
-Newsprint prices decline by 0.7%/year under the baseline model forecast but decline 1.2%/year under the consensus macroeconomic outlook.
+Newsprint consumption is forecast to be remain flat around 0.8-0.9 million tonnes/year under both the baseline forecast and median outlook.
+Newsprint prices decline by 0.4%/year under the baseline forecast but decline 1.2%/year under the median outlook.
 This is a consequence of greater supply-side constraints and lower domestic production modeled under the baseline forecast.

-Under the baseline model, 43% of forecasted wood pulp consumption in 2026 is lower than it was in 2024 (the last year of observable data available from FAOSTAT) and 59% of forecasted wood pulp prices are lower in 2026 than they were in 2025.
+Under the baseline forecast, 43% of simulated wood pulp consumption in 2026 is lower than it was in 2024 (the last year of observable data available from FAOSTAT) and 53% of simulated wood pulp prices are lower in 2026 than they were in 2025.
 By 2030, these percentages are 34% and 47%, respectively.

 TIMBER PRODUCT MARKETS

-The baseline model forecast produces a lower annual rate of domestic sawtimber and pulpwood production through 2030 (relative to modeled production under the consensus outlook).
+The baseline forecast produces a lower annual rate of domestic sawtimber and pulpwood production through 2030 (relative to modeled production under the median outlook).
+Production of softwood and hardwood timber used for lumber or veneer manufacturing is expected to decline by 0.5%/year through 2030 (but rises by 0.7%/year under the median outlook).

-Timber prices are forecast to decline under the baseline model forecast (falling 0.4%/year through 2030).
-This represents slower price growth compared to what is modeled under the consensus macroeconomic outlook (increasing 0.5%/year through 2030).
-This is driven primarily by slower rates of price growth for both softwood and hardwood lumber as well as less demand for softwood sawtimber.
+Timber prices decline under the baseline forecast (falling 1.0%/year through 2030).
+This reflects slower price growth and less demand compared to what is modeled under the median outlook (which generates only a 0.1%/year decline through 2030).

 MANUFACTURING COSTS